 As people continue to use a drug they will build up a tolerance to it.
 For example, regardless of the substance, cocaine, alcohol, whatever, it will take more of that substance to achieve the desired effects.
 They will use more.
 It some point, the brain can only take so much, or there is alcohol poisoning, or other side effects come into play such as heart attack, stroke, or respiratory failure.

-If a person has built up a tolerance and they quit for a period of time the body will lose the tolerance.
-If they go back to using at the same level, that might cause overdose.
-Everybody is different.
+If a person has built up a tolerance and they quit for a period of time the body will lose the tolerance, the brain begins to change back.
+Their brain is trying to re-adjust back to the way it was before they ever used.
+If they go back to using at the same level, that might cause overdose, because the changes in the brain will no longer allow them to tolerate the same level of use.
+Everybody is different, each brain is unique.
 Some people will overdose on a seemingly small amount of the drug the first time they take it.

 These are non-standard drug addiction questions and answers but this represents the opinion of this website.